 By Jim Ferri I’m an addict that’s been hooked on travel for years.
 Pretty much it’s anywhere, anytime.
 And it’s an expensive addiction.
 Add up the airfare, hotel and meal costs, taxis and a dozen other costs, after a few trips, to paraphrase the late Everett Dirksen, you’re talking real money.
 If like me, you

 Every so often we update and republish articles that have generated exceptional reader interest.
 This article, originally published more than two years ago, is one of the most popular with our readers, likely because there is so much confusion on the whether to buy additional insurance when renting a car.
 Here are the updated facts

-By Nick James There’s usually nothing more stressful on a vacation or short holiday than having your flight delayed or canceled, especially when you have to make a connecting flight overseas or in another country.
-In Europe, where you could be flying on several different airlines in different countries on a trip, this
+By Jim Ferri There’s usually nothing more stressful on a vacation or short holiday than having your flight delayed or canceled, especially when you have to make a connecting flight overseas or in another country.
+In Europe, where you could be flying on several different airlines in different countries on a trip, this can be

 By Donna Manz My adult sons frequently tell me I’m a “walking target,” vulnerable to thieves.
 I walk distracted, they say.
 “That’s why I wear a cross-body bag,” I tell them.
 Here’s the reality, though…every tourist looks a bit distracted, particularly when we are touring a new place.
 We look up at the Eiffel Tower

 By Jim Ferri Who doesn’t want to save money on travel?
 After all, saving money – or getting more value for it – can allow you to travel more often and more comfortably.
 In our next few issues we’ll be sharing tips on how to do just that: cut your costs, travel more intelligently, and,